Currently, 1 in 7 Americans is struggling with addiction. Of these people, only 10% will get any kind of treatment.

 The main difference between outpatient treatment and inpatient treatments is where you stay during your treatment.

 Inpatient rehab, also called residential rehab, is when you go live at a facility and “check in” to receive treatment.
 Essentially when receiving inpatient care, you pause your everyday life to go through rehab.

 Outpatient treatment is essentially the opposite.
 You are allowed to go about your normal life while going through treatment part-time.
 This treatment can involve anything from doing at home detox, group therapy, and counseling.

 When you go to inpatient treatment you are medically supervised most of the time.
 You also have constant access to therapists and a group of people who know what you’re going through.

 Outpatient allows you to continue to work while being treated.
 For many people, this is a huge benefit.
 One of the huge stumbling blocks that prevent people from going to rehab is the fear of what will happen to their families if they leave and go to rehab.

-outpatient for many means they don’t have to choose and get to recover without worrying about their family.
+Outpatient care for many means they don’t have to choose and get to recover without worrying about their family members.